blankoworld/hugo-portal/README.md

 Note 1: If you don't add the **src** tag, then a default picture will be used.

 Note 2: if you enter *devices/multimedia-player.png* as source picture, then it expects the presence of this file: *static/img/devices/multimedia-player.png*.
 So all pictures should be placed in **static/img** directory.

+# Introduction

+You can change/complete the web portal introduction in **layouts/partials/introduction.html** file.

+Pay attention to write HTML code (I don't find any other solution for that).